jackstapleton/rdb-autoscaling/index.md

 ## Cost/risk analysis

 To determine how much cost savings our cluster of RDBs can make we will deploy the stack and simulate a day in the market.

+`t3` instances were used throughout this paper for simplicity.
+Their small sizes meant the clusters could scale in and out to demonstrate cost savings without using a huge amount of data.
+In reality they can incur a significant amount of excess costs due to their burstable performance.
+For production systems fixed cost instances like `r5`, `m5`, and `i3` should really be used.

 ### Initial simulation